swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 The current low-cost integration method Strivve provides today is a web linked solution that requires high user data input bringing a high level of cardholder undesired friction and low adoption rates.
 Strivve needs a solution from which this option no longer needs to be supported.

-A key response to this need is Strivve CardLinks.
+A key response to this need is Strivve Card Links.

 ## Objective